 Found 50 - 60 results of 102 programs matching keyword "sound art"

-Our host, Stephanie Chasteen, shares some fun facts and activities having to do with the science of sound.
+Exploratorium staff physicist Thomas Humphrey divulges a clever way to measure the speed of sound, and he explains how he’s used that information to measure things in the world.
+Our host, Stephanie Chasteen, shares some more fun facts and activities having to do with the science of sound.

 A detailed demonstration of how to do the Color Chromatography activity, which lets you see the colors hidden in black ink.
 Includes a discussion of materials needed.
 An introduction to how to make your own simple speaker, which transmits sound from a radio or MP3 player and demonstrates the principles of electromagnetism and vibration.
 A detailed demonstration of how to make a cup speaker, including a discussion of materials needed.